-The Associate of Arts in Teaching Special Education provides students with the program equivalent of the first two years of most four-year college teacher education programs in Special Education.
+The Associate of Arts in Teaching Special Education provides students with the program equivalent of the first two years of most four-year college teacher education programs in special education.
 Students should check individual school requirements before completing the curriculum as outlined.
-The degree consists of general education courses, professional education courses and courses in the Special Education major area.
+The degree consists of general education courses, professional education courses and courses in the special education major area.
 These courses encompass the eleven Illinois Professional Teaching Standards, the Core Technology Standards, the Core Language Arts Standards and all appropriate Special Education Standards.
 Students must also pass the Illinois Basic Skills test to earn the AAT in Special Education and develop a portfolio reflecting the Illinois Professional Teaching Standards.
 AAT students are advised to complete the degree prior to transfer.
-Transfer students obtaining the AAT SPED Degree will be on "equal footing" with native four-year institution students when seeking admission to an upper-division SPED Degree program.
+Transfer students obtaining the AAT Special Education degree will be on "equal footing" with native four-year institution students when seeking admission to an upper-division Special Education degree program.
 Admission into a baccalaureate degree program is competitive and most senior institutions require a GPA of 2.5 or higher.
-Completion of these courses alone does not guarantee admis-
+Completion of these courses alone does not guarantee admission.